FREQUENTLY ASKED QUESTIONS

 Who are the clergy at St. Benedict's?

-The Rev. Claiborne Jones is our interim rector and Rev. Ashley Carr is our assistant priest and Youth Director.
+The Rev. Claiborne Jones is our interim rector and she is helped by our Deacon, Edith Woodling and our Seminarian, Zack Jones.
 You can read more about them here.

 How can I learn about opportunities to get involved?